Septic Tank Management

 Why should I maintain my septic system?

 A key reason to maintain your septic system is to save money!
-Failing septic systems are expensive to repair or replace, and poor maintenance is often the cause.
-Having your septic system inspected and pumped is far less expensive than replacing the entire system.
+Failing septic systems are expensive to repair or replace.
+Poor maintenance is often the cause of having your septic system replaced.
+Scheduled inspections and pumping out of the tanks is far less expensive than replacing the entire system.

 How does my septic system work?